vc-assist/backend/README.md

 Here are a few things it sets up:

-1. An empty sqlite database + migrations for all the services under `services/`.
-2. A local setup of telemetry using Docker Compose under `dev/local_stack/`, you can access the grafana dashboard at `http://localhost:3000`.
+1. A local setup of telemetry using Docker Compose under `dev/local_stack/`, you can access the grafana dashboard at `http://localhost:3000`.
-3. Moodle credentials for use in testing in `lib/scrapers/moodle/...`
+2. Moodle credentials for use in testing in `lib/scrapers/moodle/...`

 As such, before running tests or doing local debugging you should run one of the following commands.

 - `go run ./dev` - setup development environment
-- `go run ./dev -recreate` - recreate development environment (bypass cache effectively)
+- `go run ./dev -recreate` - recreate development environment (bypass cache)

 ## Commands